nicholas-long/ngramdb/README.md

 - do a topological sort of the input IDs based on their dependencies between them
 - or do a tsort of input IDs for all dependencies of changed things?!

+## subcommand: venv

+- launch a virtual environment where all shell variables are defined to support the ngram CLI
+- optional ID parameter or --latest to specify an ID for a working directory

 # Test Run Output